Paul first visited Thailand in 1996 and has been retired in Siam since 2007. He has a beautiful and loving Thai wife and can speak Thai.

 3. Reasonable Fares:

-If you are traveling with a friend or alone, the Skytrain is a fairly inexpensive way to travel.
-Fares start out at 15 baht ($0.50) and are no more than 50 baht. ($1.67) For example, a one-way fare from the Bearing Terminal Station at the edge of the Bang Na District to the Mo Chit Terminal Station in north-central Bangkok is only 50 baht. (about $1.67)
+If you are traveling with a friend or alone, the Skytrain is a reasonably inexpensive way to travel.
+Fares start at 15 baht ($0.50) and are no more than 50 baht. ($1.67) For example, the one-way fare from the Bearing Terminal Station at the edge of the Bang Na District to the Mo Chit Terminal Station in north-central Bangkok is only 50 baht. (about $1.67)

 4. Environmental Friendly: